RonanDaly/pimp/setup_guide.md

 # Setup guide

-This is a setup guide for the qPiMP pipeline.
+This is a setup guide for the PiMP pipeline.
 It contains instructions for Linux (tested on Ubuntu 15.04 & Fedora 21) and Mac OS X Yosemite.

+## 0. git Setup

+To work with large binary files in the repository install git-lfs

+  $ brew install git-lfs

+In the repository, run these commands

+  $ git config --add lfs.url "http://poisson.tcrc.gla.ac.uk/polyomics/pimp.git/info/lfs"
+  $ git lfs install

 ## 1. System Setup